MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/search-in-sharepoint-server.md

  **Alert Name:** Search Analytics: Timer job cannot resolve Link database

  **Summary:** The timer job will check that all Link database partitions are available before it tries to start the search analytics analysis.
-Symptoms:If the Link database partitions are unavailable when it is time to start a new analysis run, the start try will be aborted.
+Symptoms: If the Link database partitions are unavailable when it is time to start a new analysis run, the start try will be aborted.
 New Link database checks followed by a new start try will be performed in the next timer job polls (every 10 minutes).

 ### Cause